neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 In PostgreSQL, a view is a named query stored in the database server.
 To create a new view, you can use the `CREATE VIEW` statement.

-Here’s the basic syntax of the `CREATE VIEW` statement:
+Here's the basic syntax of the `CREATE VIEW` statement:

 ```phpsql
 CREATE VIEW view_name